-- 1.1 This policy aims to ensure that the school's staff and representatives get data protection right and that careful thought is given to data protection issues.
-This means handling all personal information fairly, lawfully, securely and responsibly. - 1.2 A good rule of thumb here is to ask yourself questions such as: - Would I be happy if my own personal information were being used (for example, shared with a third party) in the way I am proposing?
-Would I expect it? - Would I wish to stand by how I have recorded this information in an email or official record if the person concerned was able to see it? - What would be the consequences of my losing or misdirecting this personal data? - 1.3 A summary of key actions for staff under the policy is provided at Appendix 1.
+- 1.1 Windlesham House School (the "School") is part of the Charterhouse Schools Group.
+Its ICO registration number is Z6092852 and its registered address is Charterhouse School, Charterhouse, Godalming, Surrey GU7 2DX.
+The School is a registered charity and its charity number is 312054 - 1.2 Staff are advised to familiarise themselves with this policy and its associated procedures including Data Privacy Notice(s), CCTV Procedure, Procedure on the use of Images and Videos, Retention of Documents, Data Breach Reporting Procedure, Subject Access Request Procedure. - 1.3 This policy aims to ensure that the school's staff and representatives get data protection right and that careful thought is given to data protection issues.
+This means handling all personal information fairly, lawfully, securely and responsibly. - 1.3 A good rule of thumb here is to ask yourself questions such as: - Would I be happy if my own personal information were being used (for example, shared with a third party) in the way I am proposing?
+Would I expect it? - Would I wish to stand by how I have recorded this information in an email or official record if the person concerned was able to see it? - What would be the consequences of my losing or misdirecting this personal data? - 1.4 A summary of key actions for staff under the policy is provided at Appendix 1.